nhsconnect/gpconnect/pages/overview/overview_engage.md

 - Commissioner and Supplier Deployment Approach
 - Go Live

-To get started, read the following pages:
+<p>To get started, read the following pages:

 - read about the GP Connect [capabilities](overview_priority_capabilities.html)
 - look through the design decisions made so far in relation to each capability ([Foundations](foundations_design.html), [Access Record Structured](accessrecord_structured_design.html) and [Appointment Management](appointments_design.html)) and get involved: